8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 IS DIVORCE THE RIGHT ANSWER?
 15 QUESTIONS COUPLES SHOULD ASK

-Those aren’t the typical first questions therapists ask according to the professional websites.
-They normally ask, “What brings you here today?” and “Have you ever seen a counselor before?”
+According to professional training websites, licensed therapists might normally ask, “What brings you here today?” and “Have you ever seen a counselor before?”
 “What do you expect from the counseling process?”
 And other questions to understand the situation.

-No, actually telling stories about how they met says nothing about what’s happening now in the current situation.
-For many domestic violence victims, the abuse starts after the wedding, on the honeymoon or during a pregnancy, long after they first met.
+Perhaps hearing their courtship story is helpful, but telling stories about how they met and married says nothing about what’s happening now in the current situation.
+For many domestic violence victims, the abuse starts after the wedding, on the honeymoon or during a pregnancy or illness, long after they first met.

 Researchers have found that about half of divorces in the U.S. are for very serious things: a pattern of sexual immorality, domestic violence, chronic emotional abuse, life altering addictions, severe indifference or neglect.

 Also, therapists who’ve dealt with abused spouses a long time, know that abused spouses often don’t realize they are being abused.
 Those beleaguered wives (and sometimes husbands) are researching articles like this for help when they are confused and still in that place of trying to placate the abusive spouse and fix their marriage.
-They might need some testing to see if what they are experiencing is normal or genuinely abuse.
+They might need to be asked some questions privately, to see if what they are experiencing is normal marriage ups and downs, a possible medical issue, or if it might be something quite serious.

-We know God gave divorce as a way of bringing relief to those who were in a marriage that was not that way.
+We know God gave divorce as a way of bringing relief to those who were in a marriage that was unfaithful.
 Jesus said divorce was given due to hardheartedness.
 And, God commanded divorce three times in Scripture, prohibited it only once, and condoned it in several other cases.
 God Himself divorced Israel and never took her back (Jeremiah 3:8).

 Many people who are escaping horrifying marriages say the difficulties of divorce were worth it.

-The divorced abuse/betrayal survivors in my 2,900-member private group for conservative Christians (and other people of faith) say they needed to find safety and relief from the chaos from their spouse.
+The divorced abuse/betrayal survivors in my 6,000-member Life-Saving Divorce private group for conservative Christians (and other people of faith) say they needed to find safety and relief from the chaos of their spouse.
 The vast majority are glad they got out.
-They may be poorer; they may need therapy; but they are glad they are no longer living in the chaos.
+They may be poorer; they may need therapy; but they are glad they are no longer living in the toxicity.

 While divorce is tough and costly, it doesn’t compare with the tension, fear, and stress of living for years with someone who is deliberately destructive.

-But if nothing has worked, and the husband continues to “turn away,” then it’s a problem.
-If he is indifferent, or sneaky, or intimidating, or selfish, or blame-shifting, or applies pressure to get his wife to go against her best interests, then it is a crisis.
-Only that wife knows what’s going on behind closed doors and when enough is enough.
+If none of this works, and the husband continues to “turn away”—being indifferent, sneaky, intimidating, selfish, or manipulative—it becomes a crisis.
+Only she knows what’s truly happening behind closed doors and when enough is enough.

-Finally, what if being honest isn’t safe?
-What if being honest will get you punished?
-What if saying one wrong word will result in being screamed at all the way home?
+What if “honest communication” isn’t safe?
+What if expressing her feelings leads to punishment?
+What if one wrong word in the therapist’s office results in being screamed at all the way home?

 Yes, it can be a challenge to go from poor to healthy communication.
-If poor communication skills are the biggest problem, then it is important to offer a class in conflict-management and problem-solving skills to couples who never learned.
-Techniques are important.
+If poor communication skills are the biggest problem, then it is important to take a class in conflict-management and problem-solving skills if the couple has never learned.
+Techniques can be important.

 With abuse, it’s not a communication issue, it’s a character issue.
 Some of the best communicators are abusers and cheaters.
-Often they are charming-and excellent at tricking therapists, pastors, and counselors.
+Often they are charming and smooth—and excellent at tricking therapists, pastors, and counselors.

 Dr. John Gottman is one of America’s top researchers on relationships.
 One of his fundamental discoveries is that nearly 70% of relationship problems are perpetual.

-That’s a misquote.
-That’s not what Gottman’s website said.
-Their article said, “Sixty-nine percent of relationship conflict is about perpetual problems.”
+Baskerville: That’s a misquote.
+That’s not what Gottman’s website says.
+Gottman’s article said, “Sixty-nine percent of relationship conflict is about perpetual problems.”
 That’s not the same.
-“Perpetual problems” are typical problems like disagreements about child raising, housekeeping, and budgets.
+“Perpetual problems” are typical day-to-day problems like disagreements about child raising, housekeeping, and budgets that must be discussed and readjusted over and over during a marriage.

-“Defaulting to divorce questions”?
-No. The fact that the couple is still married and has chosen to pay a lot of money for therapy indicates that divorce was not their “default.”
-At least one person (often the wife, but sometimes the husband) in this couple has tried hard and is still trying, making attempts to reason with their spouse and “manage it respectfully.”
+Baskerville: “Defaulting to divorce”?
+No, this couple has not defaulted to divorce.
+The fact that the couple is still married and has chosen to pay $200 (or more) for an hour of therapy indicates that divorce was not their “default.”
+At least one person (often the wife, but sometimes the husband) in this couple is trying to avoid divorce.
+Likely the wife (or husband) has said something like “I want us to learn to manage this respectfully.”
+They have tried hard and are still trying, making attempts to reason with their spouse and “manage it respectfully.”

-Abusive, deceitful, addicted or indifferent husbands don’t have any respect for their wives.
+Abusive, deceitful, addicted or indifferent husbands (or vice versa) don’t have any respect for their wives.
 In fact, in order to continue their selfish ways, they have to convince themselves that their wives deserve such treatment.
 Often they concoct false allegations to lure others to the same conclusion.

 So a self-centered husband (or sometimes it’s a self-centered wife) has a long pattern of refusing to repair the relationship so the abuse never happens again.
-They don’t sacrifice for the love, respect, and dignity of the marriage.
+They are not willing to sacrifice their desires.
+They have little regard for the love, respect, and dignity of the marriage.

 They may tell others how much they do (“I work so hard for my family” or “I would die for my wife”), but they won’t live for their family.
 They don’t lift a finger to make the home kinder, safer, or more generous.
 The wife, kids, and even the pets walk on eggshells, worried about setting off the abusive husband.